mmomtchev/nobind/example/README.md

   A most basic example with a simple C++ class exposed to JS.

-And three examples for handling an argument with an object with named fields on the JS side that transforms into a `struct` on the C++ side:
+And three non-trivial examples with complex custom typemaps for handling an argument with an object with named fields on the JS side that transforms into a `struct` on the C++ side:

 * `handle-struct`